smartsheet-platform/backup-java/README.md

 ------------
 * Feb 27 2014 - version 1.3:
  - Fixed issue where some files were downloading with a file size of 0 bytes.
- - Changed default download timeout to over 24 hours.
+ - Changed default download timeout to over 2 days.
  - Files are now backed up to a time stamped sub-folder in the backup directory
  - Better error handling when a file or attachment is deleted while the backup is running.
  - Added a user agent to API requests.